kube-ci/engine/docs/concepts/crds/workflow.md

 ### spec.volumes

 List of volumes that can be mounted by the task containers belonging to the workflow.
 For more details see [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#volume-v1-core).

+### spec.securityContext

+Specifies security context for all pods associated with this workflow.
+For more details see [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#podsecuritycontext-v1-core).